 Anyone who resides or works in the Netherlands is required, under the Health Insurance Act (Zorgverzekeringswet), to take out insurance with a health insurer of their choice to cover medical expenses within four months of arrival.

-People on a low income may be eligible for healthcare benefit to help pay for health insurance.
+Those with low income may be eligible for healthcare benefit to help pay for health insurance.

 The government decides on the cover provided by the standard package.
 All insurers offer the same standard package.
 Healthcare insurers are obliged to accept anyone who applies for the standard insurance package and must charge all policyholders the same premium, regardless of their age or state of health.
 You pay a fixed, nominal premium to your insurance company for the standard health insurance package.